BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.ACS.SMS/README.md

 ## Description

-This is part of the [Bot Builder Community Extensions](https://github.com/botbuildercommunity) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.
+This is part of the [Bot Builder Community](https://github.com/botbuildercommunity) project which contains Bot Framework Components and other projects / packages for use with Bot Framework Composer and the Bot Builder .NET SDK v4.

 The Azure Communication Services SMS Adapter allows you to add an additional endpoint to your bot for SMS via Azure Communication Services.
 The adapter can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and